goatshriek/stumpless/docs/development.md

 platform.
 In order to build it from the source you will need this tool available, as well as any of a number of supported build systems.
-[GNU Make](https://www.gnu.org/software/make/) is one of the most well-known ones, and so most if not all examples you will find in stumpless documentation use it.
+[GNU Make](https://www.gnu.org/software/make/) is one of the most well-known ones, and many examples you will find online use it.
 If you prefer to use something else, there is plenty of support for CMake in other build systems.
 For example, Visual Studio has CMake support built in so that you can build targets in a CMake project easily within the IDE itself.

 The `CMakeLists.txt` file contains the build specification for stumpless, and is worth browsing through if you are curious about where configuration checks,